January to May

 For Spring 2021, we are proud to provide rooms in I-House North, which offers studio apartments and one-bedroom apartments with private bathrooms and kitchens and single occupancy rooms in 3-4 bedroom apartments with kitchens and no more than 3 people sharing a bathroom.
 Due to the impact of COVID-19, I-House South will remain closed for Spring 2021.

 We have instituted health and safety protocols for entry in accordance with state and federal guidelines such as mandatory face coverings, temperature checks, plexiglass shields, additional hand sanitizing stations, and social distancing reminders throughout the building, controlled access to high-traffic areas such as the lobby and elevators, and increased cleaning and disinfecting of high-touch surfaces.
-I-House is also supporting Residents in the compliance of NYS 14-day quarantine requirements.
+I-House is also supporting Residents in compliance with our 14-day quarantine requirements.
 Should you be required to quarantine upon arrival, we will provide you with an isolated space and ensure delivery of food and other necessities.

 Other required fees are: